WPSurfer.com

 Mu-plugins are PHP files added to the mu-plugins folder inside the wp-content folder.

-Once a PHP file placed in that exact location within your WordPress installation , the plugin will be automatically activated and will do what you programmed it to do.
+Once a PHP file placed in that exact location within your WordPress installation, that plugin or plugins will be automatically activated and will do what you programmed it to do.

-This is an example of a Mu-Plugin to remove the version of WordPress, simple code usually used and implemented by security plugin
+This is an example of a Mu-Plugin to remove the version of WordPress, simple code usually used and implemented by security plugins.

 <?php